poolofclay33/poolofclay33.github.io/HeirToNothing.md

 <i>note: download not available</i>

 **Project description:** (<i>Currently in Development</i>) Heir To Nothing is a game I'm working on with a buddy of mine.
-He came up with an idea to create a medival builder game where you play as an heir of a great kingdom but are exiled from the kingdom and now you start anew by trying to build up your own kingdom and take over what you started with.
+He came up with an idea to create a medieval builder game where you play as an heir of a king but are exiled from the kingdom and now you start anew by trying to build up your own kingdom and take over what you started with.
 <br />
 <br />